Pike River Mine News

 A major creditor of the Pike River Coal mine is remaining cautious about how much money it could get back if the sale is finalised.

 A former manager at the Pike River coal mine says he never feared there would be an explosion at the mine.
+(AUDIO)

 The Pike River Royal Commission has heard a delay in installing a gas monitoring system underground was a health and safety issue.